Asgaros/asgaros-forum/readme.txt

 * Fixed: Display issues with some themes
 * Improved compatibility with Rank Math SEO
 * Minor design changes
-* New design of the administration area
+* Updated design for the administration area
 * Performance improvements and code optimizations
 = 1.13.3 =
 * Added: Option to disable avatars